logan-gall/GoogleCloudAPITesting/README.md

 https://www.youtube.com/watch?v=0mfng-vih_I

-## Overview Set Up
+# Part 1: Cloud Set Up
 There are a number of steps to initally set up the Google Cloud Instance.
 We will assume this project will be started with a fresh Google Cloud Instance and empty Github Repo.
-Below gives an overview, and later steps will go into more detail of their importance.
+Part 1 gives an overview, and Part 2 will go into more detail of their importance.

 ### Download docker locally for testing
    * Optional but recommended